 When a tooth is severely broken or fractured, putting it back together is not always an option.
 You can have it restored, or if the fracture is severe, an extraction will be required.
 Our professionals perform tooth extractions to remove damaged teeth that are beyond repair.
 To do this, the affected tooth will be examined and you will receive a local anesthesia to keep you comfortable during the extraction procedure.

 Carefully, we will cut a tiny incision in your gums to allow complete removal of the tooth from its root.
 Once it is removed, pressure will be applied to stop any bleeding and swelling.
-Following a tooth removal, you may decide to replace the lost tooth with implants or a dental bridge.
+Following a tooth extraction, you may decide to replace the lost tooth with implants or a dental bridge.

 Restoring Broken Teeth